Taro Pharmaceuticals

-Taro Pharmaceutical Industries is an Israeli research-based pharmaceutical manufacturer publicly listed in the New York Stock Exchange.
+Taro Pharmaceutical Industries is an Israeli research-based pharmaceutical manufacturer that was publicly listed in the New York Stock Exchange before it was acquired by Sun Pharma.
 The company has more than 180 of its own drugs sold all over the world, reaching the markets of over 25 countries.
 The company's products are mainly sold in the United States, Canada and Israel.
-The symbol of the company in NYSE is "TARO".
-Taro Pharmaceutical Industries is reported to be on steady growth since 2008.

 Operations

 The company's operations are managed in three sub-companies, including Taro Pharmaceutical Industries Ltd., Taro Pharmaceuticals Inc. and Taro U.S.A.
 The latter two are its subsidiaries.

 History

 Taro (the name of the company was derived from the Hebrew words for "pharmaceutical industry") was founded in 1950 by a team of pharmacists and physicians in Haifa, Israel.
 In 1952 it was acquired by United States-based investors and began production and marketing Rokal and Rokacet pain relievers.

 In 1957, Taro acquired licenses to produce third-party products for the Israeli market and launched production of its first three licensed products, Coumadin (also known under its generic name Warfarin), Percodan, and Percocet.

 In 1960, Taro begins production of active pharmaceutical ingredients (APIs).

 Taro had an initial public offering in 1961, listing its stock on the over-the-counter market in the United States.
 At the beginning of the 1980s Taro became interested in moving into the North American market, following the impending opening of the U.S. generics market through the Hatch-Waxman Act, that was passed in 1984 and provided a framework for the production and marketing of off-patent drugs in the United States.

 In preparation for this opening, Taro shifted its listing to the NASDAQ stock index in 1982.

 In 1984, Taro acquired Canada-based K-Line Pharmaceuticals.
 K-Line specialized in generic topical medications for dermatological applications.
 This niche market then became Taro's primary focus in the North American market.